-Talking to British artist Tracey Emin last week at the launch of her jewellery collection in collaboration with long-time friend Stephen Webster - of which I can say no more as it is still under embargo - she made an interesting point.
+Talking to British artist Tracey Emin at the launch of her jewellery collection in collaboration with long-time friend Stephen Webster, she made an interesting point.
 “Growing up in the 70s, jewellery had lots of meaning.
 It was before tattoos, so you said a lot by what finger you wore your signet ring on, which way round you wore it, and necklaces with messages, that sort of thing.”

 Emin, a woman who, like few others, has captured the essence of our age and the idea of expressing your personal history, has put her finger on it.
 The biggest trend in jewellery today is in fact all about making it your own, be it how you wear it, or indeed sporting a tattoo.
 And it is this driving force that seems to gather in its wake the changes we are seeing in jewellery trends.